stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

 ## Dependencies

-This protocol is dependent on the not-yet-impemented [CAP-21], and is based on the two-way payment channel protocol defined in that CAP's rationale.
+This protocol is dependent on the not-yet-impemented [CAP-21] and [CAP-40], and is based on the two-way payment channel protocol defined in those CAPs.

 This protocol is also dependent on [CAP-33], that added sponsorship to accounts.